fabiofranchino/fabiofranchino.com/content/blog/2021-01-24-vue-import-components-dynamically.md

 export default list
 ```

-The above function look within the `dynComps` folder and load all the `.vue` files, creating and returning a useful array we're going to use later.
+The above function looks within the `dynComps` folder and load all the `.vue` files, creating and returning a useful array we're going to use later.

 ## Config the Router